-The Office of Tenebrae is structured into three Nocturns of three psalms each (Matins), followed by five psalms (one of which is a canticle, or psalm from outside the book of psalms) for Lauds.
+The Office of Tenebrae is structured into three Nocturns of three psalms each (Matins), followed by (in the post-1911 version of the hour) five psalms (one of which is a canticle, or psalm from outside the book of psalms) for Lauds.
 In addition each of the Nocturns has three readings and a responsory (not covered here), and the Benedictus is sung with an antiphon at Lauds.
 The Office ends with the antiphon Christus factus est pro nobis, with an additional phrase being added each night.

 This series of posts on that Office was originally presented for Lent 2013.
 The first post was an Introduction to the series.
 An asterix indicates a psalm that is repeated on one or more occasions (only one post per psalm has been provided on these).

 Canticle: Exodus 15